Miss Grand Tanzania

-Miss Grand Tanzania was a Tanzanian female national beauty pageant, founded in 2017 by a Dar es Salaam-based legal counsel, Rasheedah Jamaldin.
+Miss Grand Tanzania is a Tanzanian female national beauty pageant, founded in 2017 by a Dar es Salaam-based legal counsel, Rasheedah Jamaldin.
 The winner of the contest represented the country in its international parent contest, Miss Grand International.
 Jamaldin terminated her partnership with Miss Grand International Limited in late 2018 after her both affiliated representatives were unplaced two years in a row.
 Previously, from 2014 to 2015, the competition license belonged to a businessperson, Veronika Rovegno, but all country representatives during that period were appointed.

 Since the debutant in 2014, to date, none of Tanzania's representatives have qualified for the top 20 round on the international stage.
 However, the 2018 candidate, Queen Mugesi Ainory Gesase, was placed among the top 10 best in a national costume competition, one of the main sub-contests in the Miss Grand International pageant.

 History

 Tanzania made its debutant at Miss Grand International in 2014 by Lorraine Marriot, under the direction of a businessperson based in Dar es Salaam, Veronika Rovegno.
 Later in 2015, Jinah Dameckh, the second runner-up Miss Tanzania 2014, was appointed to represent the country at the 2015 international edition but she withdrew for undisclosed reasons.